PaRappa the Rapper: Development

 The game was designed by Masaya Matsuura, who at the time was a musician in the band PSY.S.
 Matsuura hated appearing in music videos and began working on interactive software as an alternative outlet.
 Game development started in 1994, before the release of the PlayStation.
-At the time Sony Computer Entertainment was attempting to produce as many games as they could, which were worked on in two divisions.
+At the time Sony Computer Entertainment Japan was attempting to produce as many games as they could, which were worked on in two divisions.
 One division worked on popular genres and the other, internally known as "Division Zero", according to artist Rodney Greenblat, "just did whatever".
 PaRappa was a product of Division Zero.
 Japan Studio assisted on development.

 Greenblat got involved with the project after an SCE producer suggested that he and Matsuura work together, having both expressed interest in working with the PlayStation console.
-Greenblat had already worked with other divisions within Sony and was fairly popular in Japan, particularly for his CD-Rom Dazzeloids.
+Greenblat had already worked with other divisions within Sony and was fairly popular in Japan, particularly for his CD-ROM Dazzeloids.
 Similar to the Paper Mario series, all of the characters appear to be two-dimensional beings cut from paper while the surroundings are primarily three-dimensional.
 On his website, Greenblat remembers that making the characters flat was Matsuura's idea, after creating a mock-up with characters from Greenblat's Dazzeloids CD-ROM.
 The game's title is a wordplay referencing the flat characters; "PaRappa" is a variant of the Japanese word for "paper thin".